-Dengue fever has 4 strains (serotype),which cause it, and 2 forms of the disease: the classical dengue fever and hemorrhagic.
-Hemorrhagic is a more severe and dangerous form, it happens only for those who have already had one of the strains, and, unfortunately, for newborns, if the mother has already had dengue and the child has received antibodies from it.
-So when deciding to give birth in Thailand, attend to the choice of a very good hospital.
+Dengue fever has 4 strains (serotypes) that cause it, and 2 forms of the course of the disease: classic Dengue fever and hemorrhagic fever.
+Hemorrhagic is a more severe and dangerous form, it occurs only in those who have already had one of the strains, and, unfortunately, in newborns, if the mother has already had dengue and the child has received antibodies from her.
+So when deciding to give birth in Thailand, take care of choosing a very good hospital..

-Those who have been ill with Dengue at least once already know everything about her symptoms and treatment, and they are unlikely to read this post.
-Therefore, I will continue to write only in the context of the classical form.
+Those who have had Dengue at least once already know everything about its symptoms and treatment, and they are unlikely to read this post.
+Therefore, further I will write only in the context of the classical form.

-Symptoms confirming it will be as follows: chills (temperature sharply rises to 39-40?), headache, area behind the eyes, muscles, spine and joints (mainly knees), rash appears on the skin.
-All this begins suddenly, without prior ailments, with rare exceptions, when a person has a headache and a feeling of weakness six or ten hours before the clear manifestation of the disease.
-Nausea, lack of appetite, swelling of the face, swollen lymph nodes, redness of the eyes and throat are also symptoms of dengue fever.
+Symptoms confirming it will be as follows: chills (the temperature rises sharply to 39-40?), Headache, the area behind the eyes, muscles, spine and joints (mainly knees), a rash appears on the skin.
+All this begins suddenly, without prior ailments, with rare exceptions, when a person has a headache and a feeling of fatigue six to ten hours before the obvious manifestation of the disease.
+Nausea, lack of appetite, swelling of the face, swollen lymph nodes, redness of the eyes and throat are also symptoms of Dengue fever..

-If the listed symptoms hit the spot more,than three points along with a high temperature, then there are three news for you: two good and one bad.
-The bad thing is that about 4-7 days ago, somewhere on the veranda of the hotel or in the evening, in a restaurant, you were bitten by an infected mosquito.
-Dengue fever is an acute viral disease, in which the incubation period varies from 3 to 14 days, so many «lucky ones” face symptoms already far from the tropics and tropical doctors.
-The good news is that you are not infectious to those around you, and Russian doctors have already learned how to detect the symptoms of dengue fever as well as Thai.
+If the listed symptoms hit the mark on more than three points along with a high fever, then there are three news for you: two good and one bad.
+The bad news is that about 4-7 days ago, somewhere on the veranda of a hotel or in the evening, in a restaurant, you were bitten by an infected mosquito.
+Dengue fever is an acute viral illness that has an incubation period of 3 to 14 days, so many «lucky ones» are faced with symptoms already far from the tropics and tropical doctors.
+The good news is that you are not contagious to others, and Russian doctors have already learned to identify the symptoms of Dengue fever no worse than Thai.

-People get sick in different ways, so you canmeet, as a sad experience with a bunch of complications up to death, and vigorous reviews a la "a couple of days later released."
-One is sick for 2 days, another can die for 2 weeks and then recover for another month.
-As a rule, the temperature drops after 3-4 days and then jumps again for several days, 2 waves.
-During fever, the red blood cells in the blood fall dramatically, and it is for them that Deng can be absolutely confirmed.
-True, a blood test can be done not earlier than 3-4 days of the disease.
-That is, you already rewind half of term by then.
+People get sick in different ways, so on the network you can find both a sad experience with a bunch of complications, including death, and cheerful reviews a la «released in a couple of days».
+One is ill for 2 days, the other can die for 2 weeks and then recover for another month.
+As a rule, the high temperature subsides after 3-4 days and then rises again for several days, 2 waves.
+With fever, erythrocytes in the blood fall strongly, and it is for them that Dengue can be 100% confirmed.
+True, a blood test can be done no earlier than 3-4 days of the course of the disease.
+That is, you have already rewound half of the term by that time.

-Dengue fever is not treated, there is no cure for it at all.
-Do you have insurance or not - be sure to go to the hospital.
-Although, according to some expats, there is no point in visiting a doctor at all if you have a classic form of symptoms, and you should run to doctors if you have hemorrhagic symptoms.
-But I would personally reinsure myself, especially if we are talking about a child, even for them the classic form can be difficult.
-So the doctor will be able to do the same blood test, say how to alleviate the course of the disease, and hospitalize if necessary.
-The main problem in children at high temperatures is dehydration, and sometimes without a dropper.
-However, an adult may need a dropper.
+Dengue fever is not cured, there is no cure for it at all.
+Do you have a insurance or not - be sure to go to the hospital.
+Although, according to some expats, there is no point at all in visiting a doctor if your symptoms show a classic form, and you should run to the doctors when hemorrhagic symptoms appear.
+But I personally would be reinsured, especially when it comes to a child, for them even the classic form can be difficult.
+So the doctor will be able to do the same blood test, tell you how to alleviate the course of the disease, and hospitalize if necessary.
+The main problem in children at high temperatures is dehydration, and sometimes there is no way without a dropper.
+However, an adult may need a dropper..

-- Temperature knocked with paracetamol every 4-6 hours, observing the dosage by age and weight.
-Note that paracetamol does not immediately give a lightening effect, so you can alleviate the condition by wiping with water.
+- The temperature is brought down with paracetamol every 4-6 hours, observing the dosage according to age and weight.
+Please note that paracetamol does not immediately provide a relief effect, so you can relieve the condition by rubbing with water.

-- Necessarily constant and abundant drinking,lots and lots of drinking.
-I repeat once again, do not blink dehydration in a child, it comes imperceptibly and rather quickly.
-If you see that the child is weakening, then immediately to the hospital.
+- Constant and plentiful drink is obligatory, a lot of drinking.
+Once again, do not miss the child's dehydration, it comes imperceptibly and rather quickly.
+If you see that the child is weakening, then immediately go to the hospital.
 Alternatively, force yourself to drink coconut water as a natural electrolyte.
-And it is not necessary to buy green coconuts themselves, you can take such bottled water in 7-eleven, sports drinks with electrolytes will also do.
+And it is not necessary to buy exactly the green coconuts themselves, you can take such bottled water in 7-eleven, sports drinks with electrolytes are also suitable.

-- In order not to burden sore joints - bedmode to relieve pain in the eye area - dim lights and curtains, and sleep.
-And for the removal of aches throughout the body, Thais use a papaya leaf.
-They buy it in a pharmacy ready in a bottle, or they cook it themselves - squeeze it in a juicer, make a decoction or mix in the form of a smoothie with honey.
-The taste is monstrous, but it is a very effective assistant in Dengue.
+- In order not to burden sore joints - bed rest, to relieve pain in the eye area - dim lights and curtains, and sleep.
+And to relieve aches throughout the body, Thais use a papaya leaf.
+They buy it ready-made in a bottle at the pharmacy, or prepare it themselves - squeeze it in a juicer, make a decoction or mix it in the form of a smoothie with honey.
+It tastes just monstrous, but it is a very effective assistant for Dengue..

-- If a rash appears that will itch terribly- Use Calamine, an inexpensive but effective Thai remedy.
-Look at the skin more carefully if small red dots appear, as during hickeys, it means that the platelets in the blood have dropped to such a level that there is a risk of bleeding and now it is extremely undesirable to injure the skin and mucous membrane (brush your teeth only with rinsing, not shave).
+- If a rash appears that itches terribly, use Calamine, an inexpensive but effective Thai remedy.
+Look at the skin more carefully, if small red dots appear, as with suction, then the platelets in the blood have dropped to such a level that there is a danger of bleeding and now it is extremely undesirable to injure the skin and mucous membranes (brush your teeth only with rinsing, do not shave).

-Due to nausea and lack of appetite you will notthere is, from this the breakdown only increases, moreover, people literally go holding onto the wall, and in their hands they cannot even hold a spoon.
-In this regard, of course, Dengue fever is a hell of hell.
+Due to nausea and lack of appetite, you will not eat, this only increases the loss of strength, moreover, people literally walk holding onto the wall, and in their hands they cannot even hold a spoon.
+In this regard, of course, Dengue fever is a hell of a hell..

 How to avoid Dengue

-Peak hazard hours - early morning and hour aftersunset, so avoid freshwater and potentially dangerous places during these hours, and carry repellent with you.
-Try to choose a house with mosquito nets on the windows and no swamp nearby.
-By the way, in good resorts they periodically make anti-mosquito treatment.
+Hazard peak hours are early morning and one hour after sunset, so avoid fresh water and potentially hazardous areas during these hours, and carry the repellent with you.
+Try to choose housing with mosquito nets on the windows and no swamp nearby.
+By the way, in good resorts, anti-mosquito treatment is periodically done..

-Another way to protect yourself from the effects of Dengue fever is to buy normal medical insurance (my rating of insurance in Tai), which includes dengue coating.
-Look at my rating, it says which ones insure and which ones do not.
-Currently, dengue is not covered: Consent, ERGO, Heide, VSK.
+Another way to protect yourself from the effects of Dengue fever is to buy normal health insurance (my rating of insurance in Tai), which includes Dengue coverage.
+Look at my rating, it shows which ones are insured and which ones are not.
+Currently not covered by Dengue: Consent, ERGO, Gaide, VSK.

-But, as I wrote above, with a short vacationit may well be that Dengue you will already be sick at home.
-However, always take honey insurance on your travels, especially children.
+But, as I already wrote above, during a short vacation it may well be that Dengue you will already be ill at home.
+However, always make honey insurance on your travels, especially for children.
 I know what I'm talking about.

 Insurance in Thailand>

-Hospitalization for dengue fever thingoptional, yes.
-But if you have a serious or repeated illness, you cannot do without a hospital, and medicine in Thailand is expensive.
-You can, of course, lie down in a public medical institution, but it will be a bed behind a curtain in the general chamber for twenty people, with the appropriate entourage.
-And you can be sick in a separate ward of a decent hospital such as Bandon Hospital or Bangkok Hospital, in the price range from 5-20 thousand baht / day.
-A week fell on a drip, then half a year working to repay the financial gap.
+Hospitalization for Dengue fever is optional, yes.
+But if the course of the disease is severe or repeated, then you cannot do without a hospital, and medicine in Thailand is expensive.
+You can, of course, lie down in a state medical institution, but this will be a bed behind a curtain in a general ward for twenty people, with the appropriate entourage.
+And you can get sick in a separate ward of a decent hospital such as Bandon Hospital or Bangkok Hospital, in the price range from 5-20 thousand baht / day.
+We spent a week lying under a dropper, then half a year working to pay off a financial gap.
 Insurance in this regard is a necessary thing, one hospitalization immediately discourages years of insurance.

-According to data from the WHO website (World OrganizationHealth), a person who has had dengue gets lifelong immunity to a particular strain and partial (or temporary) immunity to some of the remaining three.
-If you are unlucky with the second part of the bonuses, then if you are bitten by a mosquito-carrier of another strain, you have every chance of getting sick even 2 months after recovery.
+According to the WHO (World Health Organization) website, a person who has had Dengue receives lifelong immunity to a particular strain and partial (or temporary) immunity to some of the remaining three.
+If you are unlucky with the second part of the bonuses, then if you are bitten by a mosquito carrying another strain, you have every chance of getting sick even 2 months after recovery.

-For races of less than a year, the vaccination against Dengue on arrival does not make sense.
+For arrivals for less than a year, the Dengue vaccination on arrival does not make sense.

-Since December 2015, information aboutvaccination produced by Sanofi Pasteur on the basis of the Dengvaxia vaccine, which allegedly protects the complex from all 4 strains at once.
-But upon closer examination of the issue, it turns out that the current vaccine against Dengue fever is not a panacea at all.
-On the WHO website you can find their recommendation - to apply only locally, on local residents, in areas with a real epidemiological threat.
-As you understand, tourists do not belong to this category.
+Since December 2015, information about the vaccine produced by Sanofi Pasteur based on the vaccine has been circulating on the network. «Dengwaxia», which supposedly protects comprehensively from all 4 strains at once.
+But upon closer examination, it turns out that the current vaccination against Dengue fever is not a panacea at all.
+On the WHO website, you can find their recommendation - to apply only locally, on local residents, in areas with a real epidemiological threat.
+As you can imagine, tourists do not belong to this category..

-In summary, the Dengue vaccination canonly Thais and foreigners are interested in, who have a period of residence of a year or more, and therefore there are more chances to catch Dengue.
-Moreover, pick up, as the mild form of fever, and hemorrhagic.
-In the latter case, the dengue fever vaccination helps a lot to ease the course of a complicated form, although the percentage ratio there also jumps.
+Summarizing what has been said, the Dengue vaccination may be of interest only to Thais and foreigners who have a period of residence of a year or longer, which means that they have more chances to catch Dengue.
+Moreover, to catch, as a mild form of fever, and hemorrhagic.
+In the latter case, a vaccination against Dengue fever helps a lot to alleviate the course of a complicated form, although the percentage there too jumps a lot..

-Danger of complications or deaththe outcome of the flu is no less likely than that of Dengue.
-It's just that the media (from there all fears and fears spread) do not like to talk about Russian misfortunes such as tuleremian mosquitoes or encephalitic ticks, and the influenza epidemics have not been as high as the exotic Dengue fever in Southeast Asia.
-As soon as you meet the next panicky message about a mass disease in Thailand - wave your hand at this and do not even think of handing over the tickets.
+The risk of complications or death with influenza is no less likely than that of Dengue.
+It's just that the media (and this is where all fears and fears are spread) do not like to talk about Russian misfortunes such as tuleremia mosquitoes or encephalitis ticks, and flu epidemics have not raised ratings for a long time like the exotic Dengue fever, which «raging» in Southeast Asia.
+As soon as you meet another panic message about a massive illness in Thailand - wave your hand at it and do not try to return tickets.